Lead routing for small teams

 Build your first lead routing workflow

-Generate the IF-THEN rules with the Lead Routing Rules Generator, then quantify the revenue impact with the missed-lead calculator.
+Generate sentence-style routing rules with the Lead Routing Rules Generator, then quantify the revenue impact with the missed-lead calculator.
 Both tools feed straight into RouteForms.

 Built for agencies, recruiters, coaches, real estate teams, support teams, and small SaaS teams — anyone whose lead flow runs through a Google Form rather than a CRM intake.